‘Love & Hip Hop Atlanta’ Star Joseline Hernandez Continues To Impress With Her Post-Baby Body Bounce Back

 A photo posted by Management:JoselineHernandez (@joseline) on

-In any case, Joseline really did get back in dancing shape rather quickly and she’s already been back to work prior to her gig on The Real.
+In any case, Joseline really did get back in dancing shape rather quickly, and she’s already been back to work before her gig on The Real.
 Last week she was spotted dancing and even rapping a little bit during an appearance at the Museum Bar during Black Pride ATL.
 Although Joseline normally demands $15,000 for an appearance, she was reportedly paid just $10,000 to show up at the event, shake her booty a little bit and rap a few bars for her fans.
 She didn’t leave before having a few drinks and taking advantage of the shrimp and steak tacos that the bar serves up fresh.

 When asked about her secret to getting back in shape so quickly after having her baby, Joseline Hernandez said she didn’t really gain that much weight to begin with.
 The LHHATL star didn’t know exactly how much weight she had lost but claimed that it was around 10-15 pounds.